hazelcast/hazelcast-jet/site/docs/design-docs/018-kinesis-connectors.md

 The source achieves this flow control in two ways:

-* by decreasing the send batch size; the default is the maximum of 500, which it will reduce, if necessary, as low as 10 records/batch
+* by decreasing the send batch size; the default is the maximum of 500, which it will reduce, if necessary, to as low as 10 records/batch
 * by adding a delay between two subsequent send actions (which can be as little as 100ms, a reasonable value in case of Kinesis and as much as 10 seconds, which is a lot, but would occur only in an unreasonably